nz-programming/sentiment_analysis_app/README.md

 - Add the latest data on a daily basis new analyzed data is add to DB daily and main chart is revised every day

+## How to use
+- Exciting World Cup button: desplay the chart with all data in DB
+- Week button: desplay the chart with data over from today to 7 days ago
+- Month button: desplay the chart with data over from today to 30 days ago
+- Year button: desplay the chart with data over from today to 365 days ago

 ## Main Technologies
 - Python 3.9.12
     Tweepy 4.10.0, NLTK 3.7, TextBlob 0.15.3, WordCloud 1.8.2.2